babolivier/smam/README.md

 ## Custom fields

 SMAM allows you to add custom fields to your form (in addition to the default ones, which are the sender's name, the sender's e-mail address, the message's subject and the message's content).
-These fields will be added in your form below the content's field, in a tag defined by the settings file (one of &lt;input&gt;, &lt;select&gt; and &lt;textarea&gt;).
+These fields will be added in your form just above the content's field, in a tag defined by the settings file (one of &lt;input&gt;, &lt;select&gt; and &lt;textarea&gt;).
 We'll see below how to set the field's type.

 A custom field is defined in the `customFields` section of your settings file, as described below: